Need Help Choosing?

 Products and Services:

-- Countertop QR scanners: This cost $50 and includes the LevelUp scanner for integration into your POS system.
+- Countertop QR scanners: The individual scanners cost $50 and integrate straight into your POS system or the LevelUp tablet.
 For a list of compatible POS software, see this page.

 Fees and Rates:

-For discount, reward, and loyalty campaigns, LevelUp charges a flat 25% of the redeemed rewards.
+For discount, reward, and loyalty campaigns, LevelUp charges a flat 25% of the redeemed rewards (not the cost of the total transaction).
 If no one cashes in, you pay nothing.
-Again, from their site:

 Another nice feature?
 Absolute no chargebacks!
 LevelUp provides a “no chargeback guarantee.”
 Check it out: